Zaki Ali Toumbou

 Zaki Ali Toumbou (born 21 October 1998) is a French criminal and serial killer.

-With the help of an accomplice, Toumbou murdered a retired couple, murdered a third retired woman, committed rape and kidnapping in Montluçon in March 2017.
-This case earned them the nickname ‘Barbarians of Montluçon.’
+With the help of an accomplice, Toumbou murdered a retired couple, murdered a third retired woman, and committed rape and kidnapping in Montluçon in March 2017.
+This case earned him and his accomplices the nickname ‘Barbarians of Montluçon.’

 Biography

 Early life

 Zaki Ali Toumbou was born on 21 October 1998 in Bandraboua (Mayotte).
 His childhood was marked by violence: he was slapped and beaten with a belt.
 From an early age, he began stealing and was subject to disciplinary measures at school.

 In 2012, at the age of 13, he began using cannabis and then started drinking alcohol.
 Toumbou later explained that his goal in using these substances was to win the pride of his family.
 In 2013, he organised a mass brawl at his school.
 The supervisors arrested him and found him in possession of drugs.
 Toumbou was arrested and charged with drug trafficking, but was released.
 He was expelled from his school and sent to Toulouse (France).

 On 18 May 2014, the Mamoudzou Juvenile Court sentenced him to a ban on residing in Mayotte, a decision that was upheld on appeal on 18 February 2015.
 In 2014, at the age of 15, Toumbou arrived in Montluçon, where his 22-year-old brother was living to study for a B.T.S. diploma.
 He took on several fixed-term contracts but found himself easily unemployed.
 To remedy these shortcomings, Toumbou resumed selling drugs without getting arrested.
 His brother remained overwhelmed by his misdemeanours, to the point of requesting his return to Mayotte: a request that was refused.

 In 2016, Toumbou met Dailami Attoumani, another Mahoran born in 1999, with whom he became friends.
 Toumbou greatly admired Attoumani, who had a strong influence over those around him.